-Preparing for an interview with a creative agency is not like preparing for an interview for a corporate position.
+Preparing for a job interview with a creative agency is not like preparing for an interview for a corporate position.
 So make sure you've considered the following points before you walk through an agency's doors.

 Many creative agencies specialize in work for a few select industries.
-To learn which industries they target, check out the mission statement on their website.
-Or review the agency's client roster and recent work samples to identify the industries they work with most.
-Then prepare for your interview by researching those key industries, and be sure to highlight any work you've done for similar markets.
+To learn which industries they target, check out the mission statement on their website, review the agency's client roster and carefully review their recent work samples.
+Then prepare for your interview by researching those key industries, and be sure to highlight the most relevant work you've done.

 2. Who are their top clients?

 Hiring managers may ask you to describe what you already know about their agency, so it's important to show that you've done your research.
-Some agencies publish their client roster on their website, and almost all of them highlight their most recent work.
-Look for multiple projects with one client, which can help you identify key clients.
+Again, their client roster and recent work can provide valuable information.
+Look for multiple projects with one client.
 Then, refer to them if the opportunity arises during your interview.

 3. What type of work do they do?

 Most agencies are multidisciplinary and address a client's overall branding.
 However, they usually have a few specializations.
 When preparing for an interview, look for patterns.
 Does the agency do more print or more digital work?
-Are they known for a particular discipline, like brochure or poster design?
-Once you've determined their focus, highlight that type of work on your resume, and include similar projects in your portfolio.
+Are they known for a particular discipline, such as brochure or poster design?
+Once you've determined their focus, include similar projects in your portfolio.
 (Read our tips on how to best present your portfolio.)

 4. How big is the team?

 Make sure you know the size of the creative team when you're preparing for an interview.
 Although the core responsibilities may be the same, a creative role at a 10-person agency may differ greatly from one at an agency with a staff of 100.
 A smaller agency will have fewer layers of management, which impacts reporting, approvals and growth potential.
 And each person will also "wear more hats" at smaller agencies.
 If you have concerns about these differences, work them into the conversation during your interview.